 |If the waters of the Atlantic Ocean could only speak|

-Yoruba People and the Slave Trade
+Yoruba People and Civil War effects on the Slave Trade

 Slightly more slaves came from the Nigerian coast than from Angola in the eighteenth century, whereas in the nineteenth century perhaps 30 percent of all slaves sent across the Atlantic came from Nigeria.
 Over the period of the whole trade, more than 3.5 million slaves were shipped from Nigeria to the Americas.